Spring 2023

 L’effet Dagher

 Le nouveau directeur du SPVM, Fady Dagher, EMBA 2012, est connu pour ses idées novatrices sur le maintien de l’ordre.
 Sa façon de voir les services policiers a en partie pris forme à l’époque de ses études dans un programme conjoint de McGill et de HEC Montréal.
-(This article is also available in English.)
+(This article is available in English.)

 From Managing in a multi-generational workplace